-You may direct the investment of your contributions (including Matching Contributions received, if any) to one or more of the Plan's available investment options, which include a broad range of investment alternatives intended to allow you to achieve a diversified portfolio.
-You generally can divide your contributions among any or all of the investment options available.
-The investment "mix" decision is yours; however, the minimum that may be directed to an investment option is 1% of your contributions and effective March 1, 2022 the maximum that may be directed to the Union Pacific Common Stock Fund is 20% of your contributions (including Matching Contributions or other employer contributions, if any).
+You may direct the investment of your contributions and Employer Contributions made on your behalf to one or more of the Plan's available investment options, which include a broad range of investment alternatives intended to allow you to achieve a diversified portfolio.
+You generally can divide your contributions and the Employer Contributions among any or all of the investment options available.
+The investment "mix" decision is yours; however, the minimum that may be directed to an investment option is 1% of your contributions and Employer Contributions made on your behalf and effective March 1, 2022 the maximum that may be directed to the Union Pacific Common Stock Fund is 20% of your contributions and Employer Contributions.
 You may make a separate investment election for any rollover contributions made to the Plan.

-In general, investment earnings, including dividends (if any) on Union Pacific Corporation common stock ("Company Stock") held in the Union Pacific Common Stock Fund, are reinvested in the investment option in which they are based.
+In general, investment earnings, including dividends (if any) on securities held in an investment option are reinvested in the investment option in which they are generated.
 No taxes are due on any earnings as long as the earnings stay in the Plan.
-The Trustee (see "General Information" on Page 22 of this Guide), in its discretion, may make short-term investments pending ultimate investment of contributions in the investment option(s).
+The Trustee (see "General Information" on Page 24 of this Guide), in its discretion, may make short-term investments pending the ultimate investment of contributions in the investment options.